Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: LDA features maximize squared Mahalanobis distances

 where the factor of $1/2$ is included to control for double-counting.

-Thus, we must prove that the objectives in Equation~\ref{eq:Fisher} and Equation~\ref{eq:LDAdist} are equivalent.
+We can show that the objectives in Equation~\ref{eq:Fisher} and Equation~\ref{eq:LDAdist} are equivalent.
 First, we assume without loss of generality that the overall mean $\mub = \sum_{i=1}^c \mub_i = 0$.
-(Note that Equation~\ref{eq:LDAdist} is invariant to translations.)
 Then, we have

 In the first five lines we expanded the squared Mahalanobis distance, used the linearity of the dot product and the fact that $\mub = 0$.
 In the last two lines we used the linearity and the cyclic property of the trace, and that $\sum_{i=1}^c \mub_i \mub_i^T = c\mathbf{S}_\mathbf{z}$ because $\mub = 0$.
-This shows that the maximizing the pairwise squared Mahalanobis distances between classes is equivalent to maximizing the Fisher criterion in Equation~\ref{eq:Fisher}.
+This shows that maximizing the LDA criterion maximizes the pairwise squared Mahalanobis distances between classes.